havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

 [mailing list]: http://groups.google.com/group/simple-build-tool/
 [xsbt-web-plugin]: https://github.com/siasia/xsbt-web-plugin

-This page will help you migrate to 0.9.x with the minimum of fuss.
-If you haven't been exposed to 0.9.x (and soon 0.10.x) you might find its many capabilities a bit overwhelming.
-The assumption is that you are familiar with SBT 0.7.x but new to 0.9.x.
+The assumption here is that you are familiar with SBT 0.7.x but new to 0.9.x.

+0.9.x's many new capabilities can be a bit overwhelming, but this page should help you migrate to 0.9.x with a minimum of fuss.

 ## Why move to 0.9.x at this early stage?